WassimZm/STT-Breton-language/OtherNotes.md

-* How to get access to or download the data provided by http://banque.sonore.breton.free.fr/ for model devellopment.
+* How to get access to or download the data provided by http://banque.sonore.breton.free.fr/ for model devellopment. ✅
+* Gweltaz provided a script for noise adding in order to augment the data / model performance.